 You can use the Download as Excel File or Download as Text File feature that could be accessed in the listing page of a form from Tools to export multiple entries.

 You can choose if you want to export all fields, or only the fields that are displayed on the listing page from the download configuration, as well as the number of entries you would like to export.

-However, if the number of records you'd like to download is over 100 and you don't set an exact number of records to export, the images will not be embedded in the Excel file.
+However, if the number of records you'd like to download exceeds 100 and you don't set an exact number of records to export, the images will not be embedded in the Excel file.

 To export one entry, navigate to Tools under the form page instead.

-The Printer Friendly option will display your data in a clear way, ready to print.
+The Printer Friendly option will display your data in a clear, ready to print format.
 In the printer friendly configuration, you can choose to print your data as it is displayed on your listing page, or download individual entries as they look like on the form page.

 Learn more about the types of reports you can generate in Ragic here.